Asana, Pranayama & Teaching Techniques

 We’ll look at meditation & utlise creative but simple visualisations for use in class.

 Uncomplicated pranayama & breath ratios for use in classes will be taught & we’ll study sound & mantra, looking at their uses during asana practice & on their own.

 We will consider the importance of relaxation techniques in our busy lives & the various tools that can be used for initiating the relaxation response.

-Your teaching skills will be what define you as a teacher; you will become confident in the principles of preparation, class-planning & theming.
+Your teaching skills & communications will be what define you as a teacher; you will become confident in the principles of preparation, class-planning & theming.

 Ample time will be given to teaching yoga as appropriate to individual/group.
-You will learn how to read the room & your languaging
+We will consider the skill of reading the room & your languaging skills will be developed.

 Sanskrit names for poses & their more colourful modern names will be explored, as will the use of music, setting the scene & adding your personal touches to your classes.

 You will be encouraged to look at your own relationships with teachers & define your own understanding of healthy student-teacher boundaries.

 The responsibilities of being a yoga teacher & self-reflection on how we take care of ourselves will arise from encouraging others in self-care practices.

 The Business of Yoga will include looking at gym teaching versus studio versus peripatetic teaching.
 Knowing your financial worth & respecting the people you work alongside will all be investigated.